 Section 19-159 Filling of positions.

-city service shall be coordinated by the human resources department.
-Applicants, regardless of
+city service shall be coordinated by the personnel office.
+Applicants, regardless of race, creed,

-race, creed, color, marital status, national origin, political affiliation, religion, sex, age, sexual
+color, marital status, national origin, political affiliation, religion, sex, age, handicap (see section

 (b) The city manager may authorize the chief of police to